 Poker Bullies – How To Deal With Them

-We have all had encounters with Poker Bullies.
+We have encountered poker bullies, but how to deal with them is always an issue.
 You can’t spend a great deal of time at the tables without running into one.
 There was a time when I dreaded the bully.
 I didn’t want to play against him and often changed tables to escape him.
 Not any longer, as I now fully understand how to deal with poker bullies.
 These days, I look forward to the bully showing up, especially if the game is already loose; the bully is just a bonus.

 Remember, it is generally not your brilliant play that brings home the cash!
 It’s capitalizing on the mistakes of others, and the poker bully will make an abundance of them.